Atomic Data is fundamentally a graph data model. We can think of Atomic Resources as nodes, and links to other resources through properties as edges.

-In this section, we'll explore how Atomic Data relates to some graph technologies.
+In the first section, we'll take a look at Atomic-Server as a Graph Database.
+After that, we'll explore how Atomic Data relates to some graph technologies.

 Neo4j is a popular graph database that supports multiple query languages.
 The first difference is that Atomic Data is not a single piece of software but a specification.
 However, we can compare Neo4j as a product with the open source Atomic-Server.
 Atomic-Server is fully open source and free (MIT licensed), whereas Neo4j is partially open source and GPL licensed.